Reasons For Dairy Farming Failure:

 - When dairy farms are started by people with not much knowledge about the dairy farming practices, then having a farm with highly excellent facilities is considered useless.
 It is always important to have some basic understanding of the business before investing money into it.

 - Farmers mostly do not understand the reproductive cycle of the animals within the farm and depend greatly on the artificial insemination methods as advised by the local veterinary doctor, which leads to missing heat cycles.
-This causes feeding animals for almost 9 to 10 months during non-milking period.
+This causes feeding animals for almost 9 to 10 months during the non-milking period.

 - The farmers basically do not understand the feed management principle; they generally cut down the feed drastically during non-milking days such that the animal reduces to half of its size.
 The recommended rule for feeding is to feed the animals with Dhana, and fodder during the milking phase and reduce the feed very little during the non-milking phase.
 This feed supply and reduction should always be done according to the body weight and yield of the animal.